kayla-manning/election-analysis-2020/posts/final.md

 Nearly [3 million](https://abcnews.go.com/Politics/hillary-clinton-officially-wins-popular-vote-29-million/story?id=44354341) more Americans voted for Hillary Clinton in 2016 than voted for Donald Trump, yet he still won the election due to the United State's Electoral College system.
 The win probabilities for both candidates in this forecast highlight the possibility for an electoral imbalance once again: Donald Trump has less than a 1% chance of winning the popular vote but nearly a 40% chance of winning the Electoral College.
 Many people argue that the Electoral College is an [outdated](https://www.history.com/news/electoral-college-founding-fathers-constitutional-convention) system with no modern merits of existence.
 Unfortunately, the party reaping the advantages of the Electoral College system has resisted moves to strip them of their advantage throughout history, and that pattern will likely continue for the foreseeable future.

-#### "Coming Home"
+#### "Coming Home" and Polls in the Final Days

 As Election Day approaches, voters appear to "come home" to their partisan loyalties in many states as close races become more spread out.
 Two weeks before the election, this model predicted that Trump would only win Texas by less than 0.01% of the popular vote, for example.
 However, it now gives Donald Trump an 80% chance of winning the state and forecasts a fairly decisive Trump victory in Texas.

+In the [FiveThirtyEight Podcast](https://itunes.apple.com/us/podcast/fivethirtyeight-elections/id1077418457) (released on 10/30/2020), Nate Silver described a tightening of polls in battleground states as the election approaches.
+Since [most polls show a Biden lead](https://www.theguardian.com/us-news/2020/oct/31/us-election-polls-tracker-who-is-leading-in-swing-states-trump-or-biden), this should generally mean positive momentum for Trump.
+Does this indicate that some Trump supporters, previously apprehensive about supporting the president, are returning to their allegiances after all?
+Unfortunately, analyzing polls may only work to a certain extent.
+Can we trust polls to provide reliable information about voters' positions, especially after they [missed the mark by so much in the 2016 election](https://www.pewresearch.org/fact-tank/2016/11/09/why-2016-election-polls-missed-their-mark/)?
+Luckily, there's only a few days left to speculate before Election Day.

 ------------------------------------------------------------------